 - Katib, a tool for hyperparameter (HP) optimization

 - Kubeflow Pipelines, a framework for building and deploying ML pipelines based on containers

 In this tutorial, we will use Kale to unify the workflow across the above components, and present a seamless process to create ML pipelines for HP tuning, starting from your Jupyter Notebook.
 We will use Kale to convert a Jupyter Notebook to a Kubeflow Pipeline without any modification to the original Python code.
 Pipeline definition and deployment is achieved via an intuitive GUI, provided by Kale’s JupyterLab extension.

 As a next step, Kale will scale up the resulting pipeline to multiple parallel runs for hyperparameter tuning using Kubeflow Katib.
-Kale also integrates with Arrikto’s Rok to efficiently make the data available across Kubeflow components in a versioned way, and snapshot every step of each pipeline, making all pipelines completely reproducible.
+Kale also integrates with Arrikto’s Rok data management platform to efficiently make the data available across Kubeflow components in a versioned way, and snapshot every step of each pipeline, making all pipelines completely reproducible.

 What you’ll build

 In this tutorial, you will build a complex data science pipeline with hyperparameter tuning on Kubeflow Pipelines, without using any CLI commands or SDKs.
 You don’t need to have any Kubernetes or Docker knowledge.
 Upon completion, your infrastructure will contain:

 - A MiniKF (Mini Kubeflow) VM that automatically installs: